General Contractor

 What is a General Contractor?

-A general contractor, or GC, in a construction project is the party responsible for scheduling and overseeing the day-to-day activities of a construction project.
-General contractors are hired to manage the project from groundbreak to its completion, providing the materials, labor, and equipment.
+A general contractor, or GC, in a construction project, is the party responsible for scheduling and overseeing the day-to-day activities of a construction project.
+General contractors are hired to manage the project from groundbreak to completion, providing the materials, labor, and equipment.

 In the UK, general contractors are more commonly known as “main contractors.”
-Additionally, main contractors who work primarily with government agencies are known as “prime contractors.”
+Main contractors working primarily with government agencies are known as “prime contractors.”

 RELATED TERMS